My House in Damascus

 Diana Darke’s illustrated talk offers insights beyond the usual media coverage on the realities of life inside Syria, why ISIS chose it as their headquarters and why some – both Muslim and non-Muslim – are attracted by its message.

 Using the prism of her courtyard house in Damascus, bought as a semi-derelict ruin before the current war, Diana takes us on a journey into the heart of Syrian society.
 She explores its many layers though the metaphor of the house, whose complex restoration led her to become deeply embedded in the culture.

 With the house in use as a refuge for displaced Syrian friends since September 2012, her links with the country are deep and ongoing.
 She has been back seven times since the revolution began, most dramatically in December 2014 to retake the house from war profiteers.
-Her last visit was in April 2018.
+Her most recent visit was in April 2018.